Capitol Police officer sues Trump on Jan. 6 anniversary, saying he ‘directed the mob’ to violence

 Taylor Budowich, a spokesman for Trump, did not immediately respond to a request for comment early Friday.

-Kirkland’s lawsuit comes as President Biden forcefully denounced Trump for his role in the Capitol riot, as well as spreading falsehoods about the 2020 presidential election.
+Kirkland’s lawsuit came as President Biden forcefully denounced Trump for his role in the Capitol riot as well as for spreading falsehoods about the 2020 presidential election.
 In a speech from the Capitol’s Statuary Hall, Biden unleashed a torrent of attacks against his immediate predecessor.
-Though he did not call out Trump by name, Biden made 16 references to the “former president,” whom he squarely blamed for undermining America’s democracy.
+Although he did not use Trump’s name, Biden made 16 references to the “former president,” whom he squarely accused of undermining U.S. democracy.

 “The former president of the United States of America has created and spread a web of lies about the 2020 election,” Biden said.
 “He’s done so because he values power over principle, because he sees his own interest as more important than his country’s interest and America’s interest, and because his bruised ego matters more to him than our democracy or our Constitution.”

-Other similar legal actions have been brought against Trump by other Capitol Police officers, who have argued that the former president and his confidants should be held responsible for the violent attack on officers working on Jan.
-6 and the physical and emotional trauma they suffer.
+Other similar legal actions have been brought against Trump by other Capitol Police officers, who have argued that the former president and his confidants should be held responsible for the violent attacks on officers working on Jan.
+6, 2021, and for the physical and emotional trauma they say they suffer.
 In August, seven Capitol Police officers sued Trump and more than a dozen alleged Jan.
 6 participants, saying the defendants are responsible for the officers being “violently assaulted, spat on, tear-gassed, bear-sprayed, subjected to racial slurs and epithets, and put in fear for their lives.”
 This week, Moore sued Trump and accused him of inflicting “physical and emotional injuries” by inciting the riot.

 Kirkland was assigned to the Senate side of the Capitol on Jan.
 6, 2021, according to the complaint.
-Her unit was told that morning to “gear up” in their hard gear and helmets when they heard that members of the extremist group the Proud Boys were headed toward to Capitol from the White House, the lawsuit says.
+Members of her unit was told that morning to “gear up” in their hard gear and helmets when they heard that members of the Proud Boys extremist group were headed toward to Capitol from the White House, the lawsuit says.
 She and about 20 other Capitol Police officers formed a line against what was an “increasingly hostile crowd” in the early afternoon.

-That’s when rioters began to push and shove Kirkland, outnumbering her 450-to-one, the lawsuits says.
+That’s when rioters began to push and shove Kirkland, outnumbering her 450 to 1, the lawsuits says.
 They sprayed substances and threw items at her and her colleagues.

 “She had no shield and no idea whether or how she would be able to get any additional protective gear,” the complaint states.
 “All she could do was try to stand her ground as she gripped her baton in her hand with all her strength.”

-As rioters and police battled for control of bike rack barriers that were being used as weapons by the mob, she recalled an interaction with one Trump supporter who had “a murderous look in his eyes.”
+As rioters and the police battled for control of bike rack barriers that were being used as weapons by the mob, she recalled an interaction with one Trump supporter who had “a murderous look in his eyes.”
 When Kirkland thought the rioter was going to pull her to the ground, she feared she might die, the lawsuit alleges.

 “This is going to be it,” she said to herself, according to the complaint.

-Later in the day, Kirkland assisted emergency personnel in their efforts to get to Ashli Babbitt, the rioter who was fatally shot by police.
+Later in the day, Kirkland helped emergency personnel in their efforts to get to Ashli Babbitt, the rioter who was fatally shot by a police officer.

 Hours later, she had a headache, “but didn’t recall being struck in the head,” according to the lawsuit.
 The next morning, her vision went “completely black.”
-She would later see fireworks whenever she opened up her eyes, the complaint says.
+She would later see fireworks whenever she opened her eyes, the complaint says.

 She was diagnosed with a concussion that day.
 Since then, her condition has worsened and persisted, and she has needed extensive medical care such as “physical therapy, occupational therapy, speech therapy, visual therapy, and medical management of her complex symptoms,” according to the lawsuit.
 The headache has stayed with her for more than a year, she says.